Pumpkin Spice Sugar Scrub Recipe

 If you want to avoid refined oil, feel free to use virgin coconut oil or something similar.

-If you’re mastered this sugar scrub, try making your own hand soap at home!
+If you’ve mastered this sugar scrub, try making another homemade body product at home: